AgroxOD/web-app-ar/CONTRIBUTING.md

 ## Setup

 1. Fork and clone the repository.
-2. Ensure you are using Node 20 LTS:
+2. Ensure you are using Node 20 LTS (recommended):
    ```bash
    nvm install 20
    nvm use 20